 7.15 The Sergeant-at-Arms calls the meeting to order and introduces the meeting theme which is revisited in the Table Topic Session.

-7.23 The Toastmaster introduces those members delivering prepared speeches then later introduces each evaluator.
-The Toastmaster tells the audience the speaker’s objectives, time and speech titles.
+7.23 The Toastmaster introduces members delivering prepared speeches then later introduces each evaluator.
+The Toastmaster tells the audience the speaker’s objectives, time and speech title.

 7.55 Table Topics is the impromptu speaking part of the meeting and an opportunity for you to think on your feet.
-The Table Topics Master has prepared a series of questions on the meeting theme.
-Members (and guests, if you are willing!) are asked to speak for one minute on the question.
-After the Table Topics session all meeting attendees are asked to vote for their favourite speaker and the winner is given the “Yak Yak award” which is a small yellow toy duck
+The Table Topics Master prepares a series of questions on the meeting theme.
+Members (and guests, if willing!) are asked to speak for one minute on the question.
+After the Table Topics session all meeting attendees are asked to vote for their favourite speaker and the winner is given the floating “Yak Yak award” which is a small yellow toy duck.

-8.05 The Grammarian reports on language and grammar used throughout the meeting point out things we did well, and things to avoid such as cliches or “Um and Ah”.
+8.05 The Grammarian reports on language and grammar used throughout the meeting including things to avoid such as cliches

 8.10The Timer operates the timing lights during the meeting giving visual feedback to speakers.
 Then the timer reports the actual times taken by each role.
 One of the most important aspects of public speaking (and probably one of the most abused) is the ability to speak to time.
 Learning to speak to time is an important learning experience in our club.